The Lean Language Reference

 (l : List α) : Nat

-Returns the index of the first element satisfying p, or the length of the list otherwise.
+Returns the index of the first element for which p returns true, or the length of the list if there is no such element.

 🔗def